 5.9 Observation of Deficiencies

 If a Party observes any deficiencies or defects in, or becomes aware of a lack of scheduled maintenance and testing with respect to, the other Party's facilities and equipment that are not in accordance with Good Utility Practice and might reasonably be expected to adversely affect the observing Party's facilities and equipment, the observing Party shall provide notice to the other Party that is prompt under the circumstance, and the other Party shall make any corrections required in accordance with Good Utility Practice.
-Any Party’s review and inspection related to the other Party’s facilities and equipment will be limited to the purpose of ensuring the safety, reliability, protection, and control of the Transmission System and shall not be construed as confirming or endorsing the design of such facilities and equipment, or as a warranty of any type, including safety, durability, or reliability thereof.
-Notwithstanding the foregoing, the inspecting Party shall have no liability whatsoever for failure to give a deficiency notice, it being agreed that the Party owning the Interconnection Facilities is fully responsible for all such activities, tests and modifications.
+Any Party’s review and inspection related to the other Party’s facilities and equipment will be limited to the purpose of ensuring the safety, reliability, protection, and control of the FPL Transmission System and a Party’s review and inspection, or failure to review and inspect, shall not be construed as confirming or endorsing the design of such facilities and equipment, or as a warranty of any type, including safety, durability, or reliability thereof.

 ARTICLE 6.
 EMERGENCIES